valschmidt/rep/rep-DRAFT_MB.rst

 Conventions:
 =======
 With the background provided above the follow guidelines are offered for use of MBESs in ROS.

 Units
 ------
 ROS messages reporting the data or operation of a MBES shall adhere to REP 103 [2]_, using SI units throughout (e.g. seconds for travel time, radians for beam angles and beam widths, etc.) with the following exceptions:

-* Absolute acoustic measurements shall be reported in decibels re 1 micro Pascal.
+* Absolute acoustic measurements shall be reported in decibels re 1 micro Pascal in agreement with standard acoustic convention.
 * Relative acoustic values shall be reported in decibels re 1 Volt or unit of measure.
 * Roll, pitch and yaw bias values shall be specified in degrees, with positive directional conventions matching that of the MBES reference frame.